-

 All institutions participating in Title IV, HEA Student Financial Aid Programs annually provide required data to NCES in IPEDS.
 The U.S. Department of Education’s National Center for Education Statistics has created the College Affordability and Transparency Center tool in order to provide easily accessible comparative information and data to consumers.
 For a summary view of the most recent fall information and statistics, including student body diversity, gender, ethnicity and race, age and admissions data, and much more, refer to Taylor's Profile & Rankings.
 Students at Taylor stay very busy; please visit the Student Activities section of the Taylor website for more information.
 Enrolled or prospective students also have many offices available to assist students throughout normal business hours.
 Please visit Taylor Unversity’s Offices for more information.

 Taylor University recognizes “Constitution and Citizenship Day” through the Halbrook Freedom Lecture Series sponsored by both the chapel as well as the History, Global, & Political Studies Department.
-The latest speaker in this series can be found in the news.
+Recent speakers in this series can be found in the news.

 The CDS is a set of standards and definitions of data.
 The combined goal of this collaboration among data providers in higher education and guidebook publishers is to improve the quality and accuracy of information provided to all involved in a student’s transition into higher education, as well as to reduce the reporting burden on data providers.
 This goal is attained by the development of clear, standard data items and definitions in order to determine a specific cohort relevant to each item.
 Data items and definitions used by the U.S. Department of Education in its higher education surveys often serve as a guide in the continued development of the CDS.